RichLogan/JustHealth/Documentation/13.0 Review Documentation/13.1 User Documentation/searchandconnect.rst

 1. To reject a connection you need to navigate to the home page, the click on the 'Pending requests' link.

 #.
-Under the heading incoming you will see the request made.
+Under the heading 'Incoming' you will see the request made.

 #.
 To reject the connection click the red 'Reject' button.